systemcarl/weblog/articles/devlogs/blank/content-template.md

 Despite the strong opinions built into the content design, the resulting
     application was still completely agnostic to the actual content itself.
 As per the original design of the application, all of the content is still
-    [aggregated from static JSON files].
+    [aggregated by the application from static JSON files].
 Now, the files just include [an addition configuration object] to control the
     composition of pages, beyond the text and styling definitions.[^assets] It was a choice of personal preference to not combine all the configurations